Me Without You (film): Plot

-The film then jumps to 1982, when Holly and Marina are attending university together.
+1982, when Holly and Marina are attending university together.
 They are sleeping with the same professor; a man that Marina had at first thought boring.
 Nat comes to visit, and he and Holly reconnect.
 Holly decides she wants to be with him.
 But, when she goes to end things with her professor, she sees Marina kissing him goodbye.
 She runs back to Nat, so upset she forgets about the relationship they were about to enter.
 Holly soon confronts Marina and the two fight.
 While Marina soon makes up with Holly, she ruins things between Holly and Nat by telling them both that the other one did not want to talk.
 Later on, the three of them are reunited at a New Year's party, where Nat announces his intention to marry his girlfriend, Isabel.

-The next scene finds the girls in their late 20s, in 1989.
-Holly is a writer, dating a man Marina has chosen for her.
+1989, Holly is a writer, dating a man Marina has chosen for her.
 Marina is dating a Jewish doctor.
 Nat comes over to Holly's place and tells her he talks to her in his head all the time.
 They are interrupted by Holly's boyfriend returning, at which point she tells Nat to leave.
 Shortly thereafter, she decides she wants to go to America, but Marina tries to stop her by telling her she is pregnant.

 Some time later, the characters are reunited at another New Year's Eve party.
 While playing "Guess Who?", Nat begins to describe someone in a very deep way.
 Holly guesses Isabel, but Isabel claims it's Holly.
 Marina says she's bored with this game and they should play sardines.
 As they wander through the dark house, Marina begins to kiss Holly's boyfriend.
 Holly and Nat then find each other, however, and Holly tells him she also talks to him all the time in her head.
 When Holly's boyfriend refuses her advances, Marina freaks out and runs outside.
 Holly confronts her, and tells her they have to stop being friends.
 Marina tells her "there's no me without you!"
 Holly tells her there is.
 As Holly walks away, Nat catches up to her and asks if he can come.
 The two take a bus together.

-The final scene finds the characters in 2001.
-Nat and Holly have a daughter, and Marina has a daughter and a son.
+2001, Nat and Holly have a daughter, and Marina has a daughter and a son.
 Marina and Holly do not appear as close as they once were, although each accepts the other's presence for the sake of their two young daughters, who appear to be best friends.